People with obesity may be more likely to experience compromised lung function

-Studies have shown that people younger than 60 are twice as likely to be admitted to the hospital due to illness from COVID-19 if they also have obesity.
+People younger than 60 with obesity have shown to be 2x more likely to be admitted to the hospital due to illness from COVID-19

 Losing excess weight and maintaining it is hard because of how your body responds to weight loss.
 After weight loss, the body’s metabolism slows down and appetite hormones change—making you feel more hungry and less full.
 Healthy eating and physical activity are important, but they may not be enough.
 Work with your health care provider to find ways to overcome your body's response to weight loss.
 Together, you can develop a weight-management plan that works for you.